Mark 16

 Comments Mark 16:14-18

 Mark 16:14.
-This verse also applies not only in the past but now as well.
-The Lord Jesus’ own disciples have not believed those who have seen Him.
-Nowadays, people will be much worse than them; even if the Lord shows miracles now, they will not believe but only think that human knowledge has created all these things (miracles).
-That is one of the reasons we do not see miracles anymore: because the internal heart of humans has turned away from the Lord, and people believe in their own intelligence only; these are the humans these days.
-Miracles such as the blind can see, the mute can speak, and the dead raised, which the Lord performed while on earth, are beyond humans’ ability because of faith; humans’ lack of faith has shut down the performance of miracles by humans.
-It is not that the Lord does not perform miracles, but because the human heart lacks faith, miracles are not needed for those hearts.
-However, miracles of the inner heart of having faith in the Lord are still performed each day.
+This verse also applies not only in the past but also in the present.
+The Lord Jesus’ own disciples, those who have seen Him, have not believed.
+Nowadays, it will be much worse than it was then; even if the Lord shows miracles now, they will not believe but will think only that human knowledge has created all these miraculous things.
+And that is why we do not see miracles anymore: the inner heart of humans has turned away from the Lord, and people believe only in their own intelligence; this is the state of humans now.
+Miracles such as the blind seeing, the mute speaking, and the dead raised, which the Lord Jesus performed while on earth, are beyond human ability because of faith.
+Humans’ lack of faith has shut down the performance of these miracles.
+It is not that the Lord does not perform miracles; it is because the human heart lacks faith that those miracles are not needed for those hearts.
+However, the miracle of the inner heart of having faith in the Lord Jesus is still performed each day.
 Miracles of mercy from the Lord we can still see.
-The miracles in this place mean that if you see a person who is not saved, the Holy Spirit will speak in your heart to go and talk to that person, and if you use the Word to talk to that person, the miracle of mercy will be shown to that person.
-The Lord will open the heart of that person to accept the mercy of the Lord, and that person will be saved because you have listened to the voice and talked to them; this is a mercy miracle.
-Also, suppose you see a person who is sick, and you go there.
-In that case, you pray and use the name of the Lord; you are the one that begs for mercy to heal the person, and the Lord will do that mercy for you because your heart has responded to the voice of the Lord.
-The Lord still heals today, but it is upon the person who prays and upon the receiver.
-The Lord heals because the person who prays has faith, and the person who receives has faith.
+The miracles in this place mean that if you see a person who is not saved, the Holy Spirit will speak to your heart to go and talk to that person, and if you use the Word to talk to that person, the miracle of mercy will be shown to them.
+The Lord will open the heart of that person to accept the mercy of the Lord.
+And that person will be saved, because you have listened to the voice of the Holy Spirit and spoken to them; this is a mercy miracle.
+Also, if you see a sick person, you go there, you pray, and use the name of the Lord.
+You are the one who begs for mercy to heal the person, and the Lord will show mercy for you because your heart has responded to the voice of the Lord.
+The Lord still heals today, but it is upon the person who prays; He heals because the person who prays has faith.

 Mark 16:15.
 Take this verse as is.

 Mark 16:16.
-This verse is a warning for all humans, the Lord has already come down, has shown mercy for all humans, but not all have come to Him; the mercy has been shown, but not every human receives, and at the end, they will come and accuse that the Lord has not shown mercy to them, but the way to be saved has been given.
-The Living Word of God is the way, come read and follow and you will be saved, and go to tell the one that the Lord brings to your path and share the Living Word with them; those that the Lord brings for you, they will listen to you, but if they do not listen, it is their own fault, not yours, your duty is just to tell.
+This verse is a warning for all humans.
+The Lord Jesus has already come down and shown mercy to all humans, but not all have come to Him.
+The Lord’s mercy has shown, but not every human receives it, and in the end, they will come and accuse Him of not showing mercy to them, but the way to be saved has been given.
+The Living Word of God is the way.
+Come, read and follow and you will be saved, and go, tell the good news to those that the Lord brings to your path, and share the Living Word with them.
+Those that the Lord brings for you, they will listen to you, but if they do not listen, it is their own fault, not yours; your duty is just to tell.

 Mark 16:17.
-Q: Are these verses for today?
-A: These verses are still happening today, but watch out for the difference between coming from the mercy of God and testing the mercy of God.
-Not everyone who comes and asks mercy from the Lord is doing so because they want that mercy, but because they want the Lord to prove Himself that He is capable of doing that; this is testing.
-Watch out; many come and command God what they want God to do; this is not right; it is testing, and it is for their own benefit but not for God’s glory.
+Q: Are these verses relevant for today?
+A: These verses are still happening today, but watch out for the difference between coming from the mercy of God or from testing the mercy of God.
+Not everyone who comes and asks mercy does so because, in them, they want that mercy, but they want the Lord to prove Himself that He is capable of doing it, and this is testing.
+Watch out: many come and command God what they want God to do; this is not right; it is testing, and it is for their own benefit, not for God’s glory.

 “They will speak with new tongues.”
-Speaking in tongues is a gift and it is given as a sign to believers (See Comments John 1:33, and 1 Corinthians 14:22).
+Speaking in tongues is a gift given as a sign to believers (see Comments John 1:33, and 1 Corinthians 14:22).

 “With their hands, they will take up serpents, and if they drink anything deadly, it shall not hurt them.”
-Watch out for the purpose of this act; if someone catches up with their hands a serpent, why do they pick it up?
+Watch out for the purpose of these acts.
+If someone catches a serpent, why do they pick it up with their hands?
 Can you avoid that serpent, or are you testing the Lord?
-If you don’t have to pick up the serpent, why bother doing it?
-You cannot do this intentionally for a show.
+If you don’t have to pick up the serpent, why do you bother doing it?
+You should not do this intentionally for a show.

 “They will lay hands on the sick, and they will be well.”
-Now, it talks about having faith in the Lord; have faith with your whole heart that the Lord’s mercy will come upon the person you are involved with, and this verse will happen.
+Now it comes talking about having faith in the Lord.
+Have faith with your whole heart that the Lord’s mercy will come upon the person that you are involved with, and this verse will happen.

 [20] And they went out, and preached everywhere, the Lord working with them, and confirming the word by the signs that followed.
 Amen.